s-fuerst/Vahana.jl/docs/src/predator.md

 ## Create the Simulation

 We have now defined all the Julia structs needed to create the model and a simulation.
-We also add some traits to some edgetypes, mainly for performance reasons.
+We also add some hints to some edgetypes, mainly for performance reasons.

 ````@example predator